Sengoku11/liquidity_pools_calculator/README.md

 ## Requirements

-You need to have access to a full node in the Ethereum network to make blockchain requests.
+You need to have access to a Go-Ethereum full node in the Ethereum network to make blockchain requests.
 You can use a free node at https://www.infura.io.

 Then put the URL path in `.env` file.
 See `.env.example`.